ReflectsLight/al-quran.reflectslight.io/README.md

   <strong>Credits</strong>
 </p>

-There is credit due to a number of graphic artists whose work is used by this project, and with thanks I credit the following graphic files to their respective authors:
+Credit due to a number of graphic artists whose work is used by this project, and with thanks I credit the following graphic files to their respective authors: